krprzenioslo/Hystrixwiki2/How-To-Use.md

 If command A becomes latent and saturates its thread-pool it should not prevent command B from executing requests since they each hit different back-end resources.

-Thus, we logically want these commands grouped together but want them isolated differently and would use [HystrixThreadPoolKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolKey.html) to give each of them a different thread-pool.
+Thus, we logically want these commands grouped together but want them isolated differently and would use `HystrixThreadPoolKey` to give each of them a different thread-pool.

 <a name='Caching'/>
 ## Request Cache

-You enable request caching by implementing the [getCacheKey()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getCacheKey\(\)) method on a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) object as follows:
+You enable request caching by implementing the [`getCacheKey()`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getCacheKey\(\)) method on a `HystrixCommand` or `HystrixObservableCommand` object as follows:

 ```java
 public class CommandUsingRequestCache extends HystrixCommand<Boolean> {